Adnan Syed, subject of 'Serial' podcast, granted new trial

 Related

-During the original trial, prosecutors largely used the testimony of an individual who said he helped Syed dig a hole for Lee's body and cellphone records putting him in the area where the body was buried.
+During the original trial, prosecutors largely used the testimony of a witness who said he helped Syed dig a hole for Lee's body and cellphone records putting him in the area where the body was buried.

 There was no eyewitness testimony or physical evidence from the scene linking Syed to the murder.
 But testimony from a mutual friend of Lee's and Syed's was used to help corroborate the cellphone records indicating where Syed had supposedly been when Lee was killed.

-The podcast was downloaded more than 5 million times and raised doubts around the country about whether he committed the crime.
+The podcast was downloaded more than five million times and raised doubts about whether he committed the crime.

 As the case gained worldwide attention because of the podcast, Brown tried to get Syed freed on bail, but that was denied in 2016.
 He said he would consider a new effort to win Syed bail.